 When you take the time to sit down and figure out what you have, where you are spending it, and what you actually NEED to spend, you will be on the path to break those financial chains.

-Now that you know the truth, kick that “POOR, poor, pitiful me” nonsense to the curb with the trash!
+Now that you know the truth and the top saving money myths that keep you from saving, kick that “POOR, poor, pitiful me” nonsense to the curb with the trash!
 Use the truth to succeed with money!